Loading Data

 outputTableName: 'my_buildings',

-loadCustomLayer loads a GeoJSON file from a URL and stores it as a layer table:
+loadCustomLayer loads a GeoJSON FeatureCollection from a URL (or in-memory object) and stores it as a layer table:

 await db.loadCustomLayer({